fightformanhood/fight-for-manhood-site/src/success.md

 # Registration received.

 We got it.
-You’ll hear from us soon with the location and what to expect for Week 1.
+You’ll hear from us soon with what to expect for Week 1.
+The address is on the home page.

-- **Starts:** Wednesdays at 6:00 PM
+- **Starts:** Tuesdays at 6:00 PM
 - **Length:** 10 weeks
 - **Cost:** No cost
 - **Location:** Knoxville (details coming by email/text)